 - Type 2: This type involves episodes of both depression and hypomania, a milder and shorter form of mania.

 - Cyclothymia: This condition involves less intense changes in mood.
-A person may experience periods of mild depressive symptoms and then periods of mild mania.
+A person may experience periods of mild depressive symptoms and periods of mild mania.

 A 2022 study notes that sleep disturbance is a common symptom of bipolar disorder.
 Additionally, a 2019 review states that sleep disturbances are often a good predictor of mood swings in people with bipolar disorder.

-Health experts may divide hypersomnia into two distinct types: primary and secondary hypersomnia.
+Health experts divide hypersomnia into two distinct types: primary and secondary hypersomnia.

-While evidence notes that secondary hypersomnia
+While secondary hypersomnia

 - Exercising regularly: Exercising during the day may help a person fall asleep more easily.